-- Overall water resource inventory, monitoring, contol, regulation and management: Directorate of Resources Management within the Ministry of Agriculture, Water and Forestry (MAWF). - Bulkwater supply: Namibia Water Corporation (NamWater) abstracts water from primary sources (eg. rivers, aquifers or dams) and supplies to some end-users directly. - Self-providers: These are commercial farmers, tour operators, mines and nature conservation parks), subject to appropriate agreements and licences, supply their own water. - Water supply to rural areas: Directorate of Water Supply and Sanitation Coordination in the MAWF. - Water supply to urban areas: Local Authorities and Regional Councils buy water from NamWater or supply water from own boreholes (such as Outjo) for delivery to end users.
+• Overall water resource inventory, monitoring, contol, regulation and management: Directorate of Resources Management within the Ministry of Agriculture, Water and Forestry (MAWF)

+• Bulkwater supply: Namibia Water Corporation (NamWater) abstracts water from primary sources (eg. rivers, aquifers or dams) and supplies to some end-users directly.

+• Self-providers: These are commercial farmers, tour operators, mines and nature conservation parks, subjected to appropriate agreements and licences, supply their own water.

+- Water supply to rural areas: Directorate of Water Supply and Sanitation in the MAWF. - Water supply to urban areas: Local Authorities and Regional Councils buy water from NamWater for delivery to end users.

-The Constitution of the Republic of Namibia is the primary law for sustainable resource management and equal distribution of water to the people.
+For further information contact: Department of Water Affairs and Forestry, Tel: 061- 208 7696 The Constitution of the Republic of Namibia is the primary law for sustainable resource management and equal distribution of water to the people.
 Specific documents dealing with water management include the: Water and Sanitation Policy of 1993; Namibia Water Corporation (NamWater) Act of 1997; National Water Policy White Paper of 2000; Water Act 54 of 1956 and Regulations, soon to be replaced by the Water Resources Management Act (2004) [which has not yet entered into force and is currently under revision] and the Water Supply and Sanitation Sector Policy of 2008.